jake-bobowski/PHYS121_Functions/README.md

 The following functions are currently aavailable:
 * Generate scatter plots
 * Weighted and unweighted linear fits
+* Weighted and unweighted power law fits
 * Plot a histogram and generate basic statistics
 * Overlay multiple histograms
 * Generate multiple scatter plots on a single graph
 * Import and display an image with a figure caption
+* Data entry using a spreadsheet-like envirnoment

 Example implementations of the various fuunctions are described below.
 These examples are implmented in the Jupyter notebook file 'PHYD_121_Functions_demonstration.ipynb' provided in this repository.